-The answers you derive from these questions would be the real things of value within you, free from any external influence.
+The answers you derive from these questions would be the real things of value within yourself, free from any external influence.
 This would be the real you and where your self-worth stems from.

-This process also requires being brutally real with yourself and asking some hard questions:
+This process of knowing your self-worth requires being brutally real with yourself and asking some hard questions: